 ERS Annual Return Assistance

 Pett, Franklin & Co.
 LLP are experts in employee share schemes, executive incentives and share valuation.
-If you require assistance with preparing your ERS annual return, please contact Stephen Woodhouse at firstname.lastname@example.org or call 0121 348 7878.
+If you require assistance with preparing your ERS annual return, please call 0121 281 5798 or email firstname.lastname@example.org.